AhmedBHameed/rocketdev.exercise/javascript_from_ground_up/chapter_08/readme.md

 - Scope of solution [script.js](./public/home/script.js).
 - Scope of solution [style.css](./public/home/style.css).

+### More information:

+The server has 2 end-points serving as REST API

+- `POST /api/login`
+- `GET /api/logout`

+The root `/` is serving home page as html.

 ## How to check your solution is correct

 - As soon you redirect to root page, the page should show you: